godotengine/godot-docs/classes/class_color.rst

 | *Default* | ``1.0`` |
 +-----------+---------+

-The color's alpha (transparency) component, typically on the range of 0 to 1.
+The color's alpha component, typically on the range of 0 to 1.
+A value of 0 means that the color is fully transparent.
+A value of 1 means that the color is fully opaque.

 ----